jainvedant392/LaundriX/README.md

 * Choose between our services: Wash & Iron, PowerClean and DryClean.
 * Add different clothing items.
 * Select pickup date and location at convenience.
-* Make secure online payments.
+* Make secure online payments with Razorpay.
 * View and review your past orders.
 <Br><Br>